input-output-hk/mithril/docs/website/versioned_docs/version-maintained/manual/operate/run-signer-node.md

 :::info

 We assume that the **Cardano relay** machine is protected by a firewall.
-It is necessary to allow the proxied traffic, originating from the **Cardano block producer**, through this firewall.
+Therefore, it is necessary to allow the proxied traffic originating from the **Cardano block producer** through this firewall.
 :::

 #### About the Cardano relay machine